 Miranda is dedicated to helping you understand your menstrual cycle, ovulation, and the imperative elements for reproductive health.
 This is not taught is school, and many women do not understand their cycles.
 Miranda will teach you to track your cycle, interpret mucous and temperature changes, how to know if and when you are ovulating, and how to predict the best time to have sex for optimal success.
 She will teach you about the most fertile (and infertile) times of your cycle.
 Understanding the infertile times is important for contraception, and as such you may actually be “trying” at the wrong times!
 Generally speaking, most women think that mid cycle is the right time (or when they are told so by their smart phone app!
 Believe me, (smart phones are not that smart!), and this is not always the case.
 For some women they may ovulate as early as day 9, or as late as day 17, depending on the variable length of their individual cycle.
 You may be surprised to learn that ovulation is variable month by month, depending on which ovary is up that month.

 Your cycle also provides invaluable information about your hormones.
 It also gives us the opportunity to track how well your treatment is working.
 As your cycle changes, so do your hormones.
 The more regular the cycle, the more balanced are your hormones which in turn, increases your chances of successful conception.

-Learning how to recognsie your natural signs of fertility; how to “read the signs” for conception and contraception is empowering for all women and allows you to take control of your fertility.
-Miranda and her team is there with you every step of the way to support you on this journey.
+Learning how to recognise your natural signs of fertility; how to “read the signs” for conception and contraception is empowering for all women and allows you to take control of your fertility.
+Miranda and her team are there with you every step of the way to support you on this journey.